ayates67/Backboard-Project/README.md

 I think that we are on track to finish the project as long as we keep working and keep taking steps in the right direction.
 One major obstacle is that I am not very good at code so that is going a little slow.
 Other than that the project is going well and should be done soon.

+3/30 Eng notebook
+The project is going slowly but surely.
+We have got all of our parts and should hopefully finish on the first day back from spring break.
+THe only obstacles are zoom and now I just have to figuire out how to code/attach the sensor.
+Aidan-When I retern to F2F school, I will code the counter and then start testing the hoop in the lab.